Bergamo: Lower city

 The lower city is the modern centre of Bergamo.
-At the end of the 19th century Città Bassa was composed of residential neighborhoods built along the main roads that linked Bergamo to the other cities of Lombardy.
+At the end of the 19th century, Città Bassa was composed of residential neighborhoods built along the main roads that linked Bergamo to the other cities of Lombardy.
 The main boroughs were Borgo Palazzo along the road to Brescia, Borgo San Leonardo along the road to Milan and Borgo Santa Caterina along the road to Serio Valley.
+Borgo Santa Caterina is one of I Borghi più belli d'Italia ('The most beautiful villages of Italy').

 The city rapidly expanded during the 20th century.
-In the first decades, the municipality erected major buildings like the new courthouse and various administrative offices in the lower part of Bergamo in order to create a new center of the city.
-After World War II many residential buildings were constructed in the lower part of the city which are now divided into twenty-five neighborhoods:
+In the first decades, the municipality erected major buildings such as the new courthouse and various administrative offices in the lower part of Bergamo in order to create a new city center.
+After World War II, many residential buildings were constructed in the lower part of the city which are now divided into twenty-five neighborhoods: